 The 300-acre working farm, overlooking Narragansett Bay, is a rare example of one of the original plantation farms of the Colonial era.
 The farmhouse, (circa 1750), surrounded by fields, barns, high stone walls, and a family cemetery, was a site of Revolutionary activity.
 In cultivation since the time of the Narragansett Indians.

 Today, farm managers raise organically grown produce for a Community Supported Agriculture (CSA) program.
-A weekly farmers market happens from May to October and offers products from other local farms, including meat, seafood, fruit, and flowers.
+A weekly farmers market happens on Saturdays from May to October and offers products from other local farms, including meat, seafood, fruit, and flowers.
 The farm is owned by Historic New England, the oldest, largest, and most comprehensive regional heritage organization in the nation.

 All efforts have been made to ensure the accuracy of the information on this website, however it is subject to change.
 Information is updated in an ongoing manner in partnership with local tourism offices, individual businesses and organizations and via a direct feed from goprovidence.com, discovernewport.org, southcountyri.com and Yelp.com.

 2325 Boston Neck Road, Saunderstown, North Kingstown, RI 02874